 CCPRB staff requests hearing transcripts with the following priority:

 If a case is due in court in 14 days or less, the delivery schedule is 1 workday.
 If the transcript is not received within 2 workdays, CCPRB staff will follow up with the contracts staff.

 For cases due in court in 15-30 days, the delivery schedule is 5 workdays.
 If the transcript is not received within 6 workdays, CCPRB staff will follow up with the contracts staff.

 When a case is not due in court for more than 30 days, the delivery schedule is 10 workdays.
 If the transcript is not received within 15 calendar days, CCPRB staff will follow up with the contracts staff.

 All court remand cases are assigned a 10 workday delivery schedule unless the Commissioner must meet a court-imposed time limit.

-The contracts staff tracks each request, separates the recordings for the various contractors, prepares an inventory list for each contractor, and routes the recording to the contractor for transcription.
+When the contracts staff receives a request for hearing transcription, a transcription diary must be entered into the Appeals Review Processing System (ARPS).
+The staff must separate the recordings for the various contractors, prepare an inventory list for each contractor, and route the recording to the contractor for transcription.

 D. Receipt of the Hearing Transcript from the Contractor